 It is the policy of the Board to remunerate at market rates.
 Non-executive directors receive a fixed fee and mandatory superannuation payments.
 Non-executive directors do not receive variable remuneration and are not eligible to participate in any variable remuneration plans.
-The aggregate amount of remuneration that can be paid to the non-executive directors, as approved by shareholders at a general meeting in April 2007, is \$2 million per annum (including superannuation).
-Platinum's Constitution specifies that any change to the maximum amount of remuneration that can be paid to the non-executive directors.
+The aggregate amount of remuneration that can be paid to the non-executive directors, as was approved by shareholders at a general meeting in April 2007, is \$2 million per annum (including superannuation).
+Platinum's Constitution specifies that any change to the maximum amount of remuneration that can be paid to the non-executive directors requires the approval of shareholders.